Non-target Analysis for Wastewater Treatment Evaluation

 # Components of Diclofenac and Candesartan in analysis 11

-components_example <- ms$get_components(
+components_example <- get_components(

 analyses = 11,